ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 tags:
   - Rust
 ---
 Rust has been getting a lot of media attention recently.
-It has been [voted the most loved language](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages) for five years running, and it [grew in use on Github](https://octoverse.github.com/#fastest-growing-languages) by **235%** from 2018 to 2019.
+It seems like a "X written in Rust" post makes the front page of hackernews every other day.
+Rust has been [voted the most loved language](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages) for five years running, and it [grew in use on Github](https://octoverse.github.com/#fastest-growing-languages) by **235%** from 2018 to 2019.
 Large companies such as Mozilla, Apple, Amazon, Facebook, Google, Twitter, and Microsoft have began adopting it in their codebases.
 So, why do so many people love Rust?

 Rust was built to solve many of the hassles associated with other popular languages.
 Let's look at a couple of examples:

 #### **Memory Safety**

 Rust focuses on speed and safety.
 It balances speed and safety through many ‘zero-cost abstractions’.
 This means that in Rust, abstractions cost as little as possible in order to make them work.
 The ownership system is a prime example of a zero cost abstraction.
-All of the analysis we’ll talk about in this section.
+All of the analysis we’ll talk about in this section is done at compile time.
 You do not pay any run-time cost for any of these features.

 To track the ownership of each value: a value can only be used at most once, after which the compiler refuses to use it again.